 Our hospitality segment features a private membership club (the "Watersound Club"), hotel operations, food and beverage operations, golf courses, beach clubs, retail outlets, gulf-front vacation rentals, management services, marinas and other entertainment assets.
-The hospitality segment generates revenue from membership sales, membership reservations, golf courses, lodging at our hotels, short-term vacation rentals, management of The Pearl Hotel (prior to acquisition in December 2022), food and beverage operations, merchandise sales, marina operations that include boat slip rentals, boat storage fees and fuel sales, charter flights, other resort and entertainment activities and beach clubs, which includes operation of the WaterColor Beach Club.
+The hospitality segment generates revenue from membership sales, membership reservations, golf courses, lodging at our hotels, short-term vacation rentals, management of The Pearl Hotel (prior to acquisition in December 2022), food and beverage operations, merchandise sales, marina operations that include (including boat slip rentals, boat storage fees and fuel sales, sales), charter flights, other resort and entertainment activities and beach clubs, which includes operation of the WaterColor Beach Club.
 Hospitality revenue is generally recognized at the point in time services are provided and represent a single performance obligation with a fixed transaction price.
-Hospitality revenue recognized over time includes non-refundable club membership initiation fees, club membership dues, management fees and other membership fees.
+Hospitality revenue recognized over time includes non-refundable club membership initiation fees, club membership dues management fees and other membership fees.
 The hospitality segment incurs costs from the services and goods provided, personnel costs, maintenance of the facilities and holding costs of the assets.
 From time to time, we may explore the sale of certain hospitality properties, the development of new hospitality properties, as well as new entertainment and management opportunities.
-Some of our JV assets and other assets incur interest and financing expenses related to loans as described in Note 9.
+Some of our JV assets and other assets incur interest and financing expenses related to the loans as described in Note 9.
 Debt, Net.

 Watersound Club provides club members and guests of some of our hotels access to our member facilities, which include Camp Creek golf course and amenities, Shark's Tooth golf course and tennis center, Watersound Beach Club and a Pilatus PC-12 NG aircraft ("N850J").
 Watersound Club offers different types of club memberships, each with different access rights and associated fee structures.
 Watersound Club is focused on creating an outstanding membership experience combined with the luxurious aspects of a destination resort.
 Club operations include a private beach club located on Scenic Highway 30A, with over one mile of Gulf of Mexico frontage, two resort-style pools, two restaurants, three bars, kid's room and a recreation area.
 Shark's Tooth includes an 18-hole golf course, tennis center, a full club house, a pro shop, as well as two food and beverage outlets.
-Camp Creek includes an 18-hole golf course, health and wellness center, three restaurants, a tennis and pickle ball center, a resort-style pool complex with separate adult pool, a golf teaching academy, pro shop and multi-sport fields.
+Camp Creek includes an 18-hole golf course, a full club house, health and wellness center, three restaurants, a tennis and pickle ball center, a resort-style pool complex with separate adult pool, a golf teaching academy, pro shop and multi-sport fields.
+We are in the process of constructing The Third, an 18-hole golf course, planned to be added to our Watersound Club operations.

-Watersound Origins includes an executive golf course, resort-style pool, fitness center, two tennis courts and a private dock located in the community.
+Watersound Origins includes amenities include an executive golf course, resort-style pool, fitness center and two tennis courts and a private dock located in the community.
 Access to these amenities is reserved to Watersound Origins and Watersound Origins West members consisting of the communities' residents.
 The golf course is available for public play.